 If you truly wish to round out your Maine fishing adventure, we’ll have a traditional Maine Guide shore lunch on a remote beach or island.
 The shore lunch has become a signature of the Grand Lakes region fishing guides, as much as their wooden green canoes.

-Cooked over a hot open fire, chicken, steak, pork chops or freshly caught fish star as the entree, while boiled potatoes and onions round out the main course.
+Cooked over a hot open fire, chicken, steak, pork chops or freshly caught fish star as the entree, while fried potatoes and onions round out the main course.
 Pickles, baked beans and fresh bread or biscuits are usually served on the side.
 A cup of steaming Guide’s coffee tops off the meal.
 The traditional shore lunch for 2 plus your guide – $50